Free US Shipping for orders $49+

 gundry-yes-no-list

 It’s an exciting time to be health-conscious.
-For decades, the health food industry fooled you into eating special “diet” food products that are actually loaded with sugar.
-They advocated for you to add dangerous lectin-filled foods to your diet and even told you to pursue a “low-fat” (albeit heavily processed) diet.
-And you felt good because you were doing what you thought you had to in order to make “nutritious choices”.
+For decades, the health food industry fooled you into eating special “diet” food products that were actually loaded with sugar or potentially toxic artificial sweeteners.
+They advocated for you to add dangerous lectin-filled foods to your diet and even told you to pursue a “low-fat” (heavily processed) diet.
+And you felt health-smart because you were eating what you thought to be healthy foods, and making what you thought to be “nutritious choices.”

-However, doctors and researchers have now discovered those choices were anything but healthy.
+However, doctors and researchers have now discovered that those choices were anything but healthy eating.
 Dr. Gundry was among the first to lead the charge of busting health myths wide open.
-Dr. Gundry came to realize that even “healthy” choices like fruits and vegetables can take a toll on your body.
+He realized that even “healthy food” choices, like fruits and vegetables, can take a toll on your gut health and, eventually, your entire body.
+And, in his book, The Plant Paradox, he began to advocate for avoiding lectins, a class of proteins found in numerous plants.

-While some nutritionists would have you feast on high sugar fruits, Dr. Gundry knew that was a bogus attempt at a so-called better diet.
+While some nutritionists were having you feast on high sugar fruits, Dr. Gundry knew that was a bogus attempt at a so-called better diet.
 The truth is… plants do not want to be eaten.
 What they really want is to survive.
-And the most effective way for them to defend themselves against hungry predators like humans is by producing toxic chemical proteins called lectins
+And the most effective way for them to defend themselves against hungry predators like humans is by producing toxic chemical proteins called lectins.

 bloating | Gundry MD